clairehelland/mcc-authentic-grace-2.0/README.md

 #### Color Palette

-The color palette is easy on the eyes, avoids greens and reds that might be problematic for colorblindness, and provides enough contrast to make the site easy to read and utilize.
+The color palette will not overly strain eyes, avoids greens and reds that might be problematic for colorblindness, and provides enough contrast to make the site easy to read and utilize.

-(no green/red)

 ### Layout